Variance Sum Rule for Entropy Production

 The agreement between mechanical and bulk calorimetric estimates of the RBC metabolic energy turnover suggests that the heat produced in the glycolytic pathway is tightly coupled with membrane flickering due to active kickers.
 Tight mechanochemical coupling is critical to an efficient free energy chemical transduction.
-It has been observed in processive enzymes (e.g., polymerases, transport motors, etc.) \cite{brown2019theory} and in allosteric coupling in ligand binding \cite{dokholyan2016controlling}.
-Interestingly, tightly coupled processes are related to emergent cycles in cellular metabolism, and chemical reaction networks, particularly for the relevant glycolytic cycle of RBCs \cite{wachtel2022transduction}.
-Besides molecular motors and living cells, the VSR should apply to time-resolved photoacoustic calorimetry \cite{peters1988time} and enzyme catalysis, where the effective diffusion constant of the enzyme increases linearly with the heat released \cite{riedel2015heat}, a consequence of \eqref{eq:VSR1}.
-Finally, developing novel experimental probes to directly measure fluctuating active forces would be groundbreaking, providing direct measurements of ${\cal S}$ and $\sigma$.
+It has been observed in processive enzymes (e.g. polymerases, transport motors, etc.) \cite{brown2019theory} and in allosteric coupling in ligand binding \cite{dokholyan2016controlling}.
+Tightly coupled processes are related to emergent cycles in cellular metabolism and chemical reaction networks, particularly for the relevant glycolytic cycle of RBCs \cite{wachtel2022transduction}. \tcr{A clarifying example of weak versus tight coupling is the effect of the trap stiffness in deriving $\sigma$, Fig.~\ref{fig:FIG4}D. Unless the probe stiffness is smaller than the RBC stiffness, the probe's passive fluctuations mask system's activity and $\sigma$.} Besides molecular motors and living cells, the VSR should apply to time-resolved photoacoustic calorimetry \cite{peters1988time} and enzyme catalysis, where the effective diffusion constant of the enzyme increases linearly with the heat released \cite{riedel2015heat}, a consequence of \eqref{eq:VSR1}. \tcr{Moreover, spatially resolved maps of a fraction of the full $\sigma$ for weak mechanochemical coupling provide insight into the structural features underlying heat dissipation in biological cells.
+In a wider context, the VSR applies to nonlinear systems, from non-Gaussian active noise to non-linear potentials, Sec.\ref{sec:nonlinear}.} Finally, we stress that different models can fit the experimental data.
+However, the power of the VSRs, \eqref{eq:VSR1} and \eqref{eq:VSRABP}, is given by the constraint imposed by the sum of variances over the experimental timescales. \tcr{By fitting the experimental data to a single function, the total variance $V_T(t)$ over several decades, the contribution of dissipative processes over multiple timescales are appropriately weighted in the sum balance.} This distinguishes our approach from plain model fitting of the experimental power spectrum to derive the model parameters \cite{tucci2022modeling} that may lead to inaccurate estimations (Sec.~\ref{sec:VSRvsPS}, Supp.
+Mat.).
+In this regard, the VSR links modeling with energetics.

 \oldaddcontentsline [3]{}

 \oldaddcontentsline

 \onecolumngrid {S\arabic{figure}} \theequation{S\arabic{equation}} {S\arabic{section}}